thomastech/SunPower-Web-Monitor/README.md

 ## Solar Energy Dashboard: Basic Operation

 On a Windows PC the Dashboard can be launched by double-clicking the file (or shortcut).
+Be sure WiFi is turned off!

 Here's a screenshot.

 <a href="images/dashboard1.png" target="_blank" style="text-align: center; display: block;">
   <img src="images/dashboard1.png" width="600" style="padding: 5px 15px 0 15px; display: block; margin: 0 auto;">